kelvinman/100-days-of-code/r1-log.md

 ### R1D10
 Added a function to round float to 2 significant digits using .toPrecision() function in Javascript.
 Still need more work to keep data display at all time https://kelvinman.github.io/Materialize/

+### R1D11
+Fixed metric boxes bug where new numbers add to the end of the current numbers. https://kelvinman.github.io/Materialize/ Started on landing page for BluPrint https://kelvinman.github.io/bluprint/